 General Fuel Levy

 According to data released by the Department of Mineral Resources in December 2021, the petrol price is 19% general fuel levy.
-In 2021, the General Fuel Levy was R3,93 for every litre of petrol and remained unchanged in 2022.
+In 2021, the General Fuel Levy was R3,93 for every liter of petrol and remained unchanged in 2022.

 While many drivers believe the general fuel levy goes toward road management and upkeep.
 That’s not the case.
 Instead, the levy is a general tax that brings the government R80 billion in revenue annually.
 This figure is more than custom duties or excise duties from tobacco and alcohol.